White father and son charged with shooting at Black FedEx driver in case echoing Arbery’s killing

 Gibson and his attorneys are calling for a federal hate-crimes probe, saying local police are not taking the case seriously.
 The father and son were arrested Feb.
 1, more than a week after the incident, Carlos E. Moore, one of Gibson’s attorneys, told The Washington Post.
 Brandon Case, 35, was charged with feloniously attempting to cause bodily injury with a firearm and a deadly weapon, stemming from allegedly shooting at a vehicle with Gibson inside, according to court records.
 Gregory Case, 58, was charged with unlawfully and feloniously conspiring with his son to commit aggravated assault, records show.

-Moore said that his client did nothing wrong before the Cases chased and shot at him, but “was simply Black while working.”
+Moore said that his client did nothing wrong before the Cases chased and shot at him but “was simply Black while working.”
 The attorney said the incident echoed the case of Arbery, the 25-year-old Black man who was murdered in Georgia in 2020 after three White men pursued him in pickup trucks while Arbery was jogging.

 “It was clearly a copycat crime,” Moore said, adding that he has urged the Justice Department and FBI to look into the case.
-“These people tried to be copycats and that’s why we need full justice, not Mississippi justice.
-This man went to work and they attacked him like he was a wild animal.”
+“These people tried to be copycats, and that’s why we need full justice, not Mississippi justice.
+This man went to work, and they attacked him like he was a wild animal.”

 Gibson agreed, telling reporters, “I’m thinking this is a racism thing.”